• Instagram Icon

 Pesticide Best Management Practices for Turfgrass and Landscape

 • Always observe label directions, restrictions, and precautions.
-It is dangerous, wasteful and illegal to do otherwise.
+It is dangerous, wasteful, and illegal to do otherwise.

 • Store pesticides behind locked doors in original containers with labels intact, separate from seed and fertilizer.